samclarke/sceditor.com/content/documentation/custom-plugins.md

 To then enable the plugin in the editor, add `myplugin` to the [plugins option](/documentation/options/#plugins) when creating the editor.

+<span class="Label Label--important">Important:</span> When creating a custom
+plugin, it must be done before creating an instance of the editor, e.g. before calling `sceditor.create()`.

 ## Handling Signals <a id="handling-signals"></a>